Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 7: If your business provides contractor services, you will enter your information here.

-Step 8: There are a few other types of goods or groups that are eligible to purchase goods without paying sales tax.
+Step 8: A few other types of goods or groups are eligible to purchase goods without paying sales tax.
 These aren’t common for a small business.

 Step 9: Sign and date the form.